OSUGliders/glide/README.md

-# glide (under construction)
+# glide

 Slocum underwater glider processing command line interface.

-`glide` produces quality controlled L2 and L3 datasets from real-time and delayed-time Slocum glider data.
+glide produces quality controlled L2 and L3 datasets from real-time and delayed-time Slocum glider data.
 It can generate datasets that meet [IOOS Glider DAC](https://gliders.ioos.us/) standards.
 It requires that data are first converted to netCDF or csv using [`dbd2netcdf`](github.com/OSUGliders/dbd2netcdf) (or `dbd2csv`), a very fast Dinkum binary conversion tool.

 Our definitions of data processing levels are guided by [NASA](https://www.earthdata.nasa.gov/learn/earth-observation-data-basics/data-processing-levels), the [Spray data](https://spraydata.ucsd.edu/data-access), and our own experiences working with gliders.
 We define the following levels: